yitaozh/yitaozh.github.io/source/_posts/797-All-Paths-From-Source-to-Target.md

 ## Hints/Notes

 * Traverse the graph, add node to the path when entering and remove the node from the path when exiting
+* DAG, i.e. directed acyclic graph, so there's no cycle

 ## Solution